Toxu4/RestToGraphQL/README.md

 ## Getting started

-RestAPI proxy to GraphQL api.
+RestAPI adapter for GraphQL api.

 Add package (or implement your own Query storage)